christiespeich/Mooberry-Book-Manager/README.txt

 5. Choose from four types of widgets to feature books on your sidebar.

 == Changelog ==
+= 3.0 =
+* Added: Book Grids can now be filtered and grouped by Editors, Illustrators, Cover Artists, and Publishers
+* Added: Book Grids can now be grouped by several levels
+* Added: Additional pretty links, ie /book/tag/{some-tag} which lists all matching books but display the full book page not a grid
+* Added: Ability to update/change "Add to Goodreads" and "Coming Soon" book cover images (on settings page)
+* Added: Custom text above and below auto-generated Book Grids (Wordpress 4.4+ only)
+* Added: Tip Jar
+* Added: Greek Translation
+* Improved: Book Cover metabox moved above taxonomies, book info, and buy/download links metaboxes for greater visibility
+* Improved: Book Pages and auto-generated Book Grids now created using a shortcode, which should allow them to play nicely with more themes
+* Improved: Most book data is now stored in a custom table, allowing for faster and more complex grids
+* Improved: Slugs for auto-generated Book Grids can now be customized in settings
+* Improved: Settings Page moved to main Admin menu for greater visibility
+* Improved: 2nd set of retailer/download links only displays if excerpt is more than 1500 characters AND excerpt is expanded
+* Improved: User interface and instructions/descriptions of fields updated/added
+* Improved: "Published on" date now uses the format set in Wordpress General settings
+* Improved: Browser tab title is now the title of grid when viewing an auto-generated grid
+* Improved: Accessibility improved by all images now using ALT tags set by user OR a default ALT tag in case the user has not set one.
+* Improved: Reordered metaboxes on Book Edit page
+* Improved: Added filter to move Yoast SEO metabox lower on the Edit Book page

 = 2.4.2 =
 * Fixed: Switched from site_url to home_url to create series grid link on book page (caused a problem when Wordpress is installed in a different directory than web URL)
 * Improved: Reduced size of included images.
 Hopefully will help 500 errors on activation.

 = 2.4.1 =
 * Fixed: Error about non-object sometimes happening (grid styles)

 = 2.4 =
 * Added: South African Rand (ZAR/R) to currency dropdown options